 President Barack Obama’s nominee for Air Force chief of staff said today it’s “mandatory” that the Pentagon put pressure on Lockheed Martin Corp.
-(LMT) to control costs for its F-35 fighter jet.
+(LMT:US) to control costs for its F-35 fighter jet.

 “ Our manufacturing process, our assembly line, is not up to speed and running to the level we’d hope it would be at this point in time,” General Mark Welsh told the Senate Armed Services Committee today at his confirmation hearing.